SupTan85/int/.doc/int.cnew.md

 function int.cnew(number, size) -- (number:string|number, size:string|number) For setting a size per block. **BLOCK SIZE SHOULD BE SAME WHEN CALCULATE**
 ```

+> [!IMPORTANT]
-> [!NOTE] What does "size per block" mean?
+**What does "size per block" mean?**\
 It refers to how a module calculates or stores numbers.
 Specifically, it saves numbers inside an object, divided into blocks or indexes, to avoid reaching numerical limits.
 If the "size per block" is larger, calculations can be faster and more efficient, allowing the system to handle more data.
-However, using a smaller "size per block" may lead to instability in some functions that check the length of number inside object, and **maximum size is 9**
+However, using a smaller "size per block" may lead to instability in some functions that check the length of number inside object, and **maximum of size per block is 9 (in default setting)**

 **Example:**